Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 And the cons of a money belt

-❌ Depending on which one you choose, they can be damp and smelly if you were them for a long time in the heat
+❌ Depending on which one you choose, they can be damp and smelly if you wear them for a long time in the heat

 ❌ It’s not always easy to access, especially if you need your money in a hurry (which is why you should always keep a little bit of cash separately)